 Detection of Asian paper wasp in Southern Tasmania

-Asian paper wasp (Polistes chinensis), and other Polistes species are Unwanted Quarantine Pests declared under the Tasmanian Plant Quarantine Act 1997.
+Asian paper wasp (Polistes chinensis), and other Polistes species are Declared Pests declared under the Biosecurity Act 2019.
 Asian paper wasp is native to Eastern Asia, including parts of Japan and China.
 It has been introduced to New Zealand, where it is widespread on the North Island.
 Within Australia, it is known to occur in NSW and the ACT.
 In areas where it is established, it can become a considerable public nuisance and have potential environmental impacts.

 A nest of Asian paper wasp was detected in Autumn 2019 in a suburban garden at Geilston Bay, near Hobart.
 The nest was treated with an insecticide and removed by a pest controller organised by Biosecurity Tasmania.
 Biosecurity Tasmania officers completed an inspection of the area with no further detections.
 Biosecurity Tasmania request that members of the public report any suspected Asian paper wasp nests as detailed below.